willfaught/paige/README.md

       hide: false # Don't credit this project in a data attribute
     link:
       hide: false # Don't credit this project in the footer
+  date:
+    class: "text-center text-secondary"
+    format: ":date_long" # Hugo date format
+    hide: false
-  date: "published" # Page date displayed; must be "published" or "modified"
+    source: "published" # Displayed date; must be "published" or "modified"
-  header:
   menu:
     breakpoint: "sm" # Bootstrap breakpoint at which to display all menu items
     style: "pills" # Must be "links" or "pills"
   list:
     authors:
       class: "mb-0 text-center text-secondary"